WebFormsCore/WebFormsCore/README.md

 ## What is WebForms Core?
-WebForms Core is a framework for ASP.NET Core and OWIN.
+WebForms Core is a framework for ASP.NET Core and ASP.NET.

 It's heavily inspired by WebForms but is not a direct port.
 There are a lot of breaking changes.
 The goal is to provide a framework that is easy to use and provides a familiar experience for developers who are used to WebForms.